A simple way to invest in real estate projects

 27. Who is an inexperienced investor?

-Inexperienced investor - an investor who is not an experienced investor: According to the Crowdfunding Regulation, Profitus is required to distinguish between experienced and inexperienced investors.
+Non-sophisticated (inexperienced) investor - an investor who is not an experienced investor: According to the Crowdfunding Regulation, Profitus is required to distinguish between experienced and inexperienced investors.
 An investor with little knowledge or experience in investment services is considered an inexperienced investor.
 Inexperienced investors can still invest on the Profitus platform, but they must be prepared to accept the risks associated with the investment and Profitus must provide them with additional information about the risks.
 Investor protection measures are in place for inexperienced investors using our services, such as a 4-day cooling-off period during which you can withdraw your investment.

-28. What is the period of reflection?
+28. What is the period of consideration?

 30. What is the European Crowdfunding Regulation?